Documentation Index

 --webhook-port <number> | Webhook server port | 9417 |

---app-port <number> | AgentMark UI app port | 3000 |
+--app-port <number> | Local dev server UI port | 3000 |

--r, --remote | Connect to the platform via WebSocket | false |
+-r, --remote | Connect to AgentMark Cloud via WebSocket | false |

 --no-forward | Disable trace forwarding (only relevant with --remote) | forwarding is on by default with --remote |

-Project Detection:
+Project detection:

 The dev server automatically detects your project type: